 Cruise Control: Cruising means looking for a date or sex.
 There are some circumstances when the following behaviors might be appropriate at a platonic event, but this is not likely to be the case between two people who barely know each other.
 We suggest that you err on the side of caution if you have any doubt.
 If you are the recipient of unwanted attention, please immediately inform Empire Haven management, Festival Directors (Brian Leonard or Petra Stone) and/or ask the person to stop.

 You might be perceived as a cruiser/creeper/gawker if you do any of the following:

-*follow or shadow an attendee around the festival
+*follow an attendee around the festival

 *pursuing an attendee for their contact information

 *mentioning specific sex acts with something obviously not interested